Remy349/clean-architecture-nodejs/README.md

 # Clean Architecture with NodeJS and TypeScript

 Project developed in order to implement clean architecture and dependency injection.
-Las tecnologias que se usaron para el desarrollo fueron:
+The technologies used for the developmengt:

 - NodeJS
 - ExpressJS